How Long Does a Yeast Infection Last

 Mild yeast infection symptoms may include:

-• Itching and irritation in the vagina or penis
+• Itching and irritation in the vulva or penis

 • A burning sensation during urination or sex